duxsco/gentoo-installation/docs/post-boot_configuration.md

 ## 12.3.
 Package Cleanup

-Update packages and remove extraneous ones (copy&paste one after the other):
+Update packages and remove extraneous ones (copy&paste one command after the other):

 ``` { .shell .no-copy }
 emerge -atuDN @world